dlt-green/node-installer-docker/CONTRIBUTING.md

 This branch reflects the currently published release.
 By default it is not possible for a single person to merge into this branch.
 It is subsequently also forbidden.
 Merges into this branch are exclusively done by a Github bot via a pull request, which must be reviewed through the collaborators before.
 A minimum number of reviews from the collaborators are necessary for a successful merge into the main branch.

-This branch reflects the "dlt.green" installer
+This branch reflects the "dlt.green" installer.

+Latest release from this branch can be found at:

 ```console
 https://github.com/dlt-green/node-installer-docker/releases/latest